Siakam has 31 as Raptors beat Hawks to clinch playoff spot - NewsBreak

 Hawks: F Danilo Gallinari sat because of a sore left knee. … Bogdanovic had nine rebounds.

-Raptors: Coach Nick Nurse said F OG Anunoby’s sore left thigh is “much improved” but held the injured forward out for a second straight game. … VanVleet had nine assists and Siakam had six.
+Raptors: Nurse said F OG Anunoby’s sore left thigh is “much improved” but held the injured forward out for a second straight game. … VanVleet had nine assists and Siakam had six. … Young matched his season-high with five offensive rebounds.

 Hawks: Host Washington on Wednesday night